gaearon/babel-plugin-react-transform/README.md

 This plugin wraps React components with arbitrary transforms.
 In other words, **it allows you to instrument React components** in any way—limited only by your imagination.

+## 🚧🚧🚧🚧🚧

+This is **highly experimental tech**.
+If you’re enthusiastic about hot reloading, by all means, give it a try, but don’t bet your project on it.
+Either of the technologies it relies upon may change drastically or get deprecated any day.
+You’ve been warned 😉 .

+**This technology exists to prototype next-generation React developer experience**.
+Please don’t use it blindly if you don’t know the underlying technologies well.
+Otherwise you are likely to get disillusioned with JavaScript tooling.

+**No effort went into making this user-friendly yet.
+The goal is to eventually kill this technology** in favor of less hacky technologies baked into React.
+These projects are not long term.

+## Table of Contents

 * [Ecosystem](#ecosystem)
 * [Demo Project](#demo-project)
 * [Installation](#installation)